Ammarwhy/Ammarwhy/README.md

 - 🔭 Currently working on: creating a service to streamline the USCIS form i-485 for non-native English Speakers
 - 🧠 Core focus: Website Development
-- 💼 Looking for: Open to any web dev/software development projects currently
+- 💼 Looking for: Open to any web dev/software development projects or Entry Level Roles in Front End Web Development

 ---